kajamiko/cookbook/README.md

 All functions testing views are in test.py file.

-### Unfortunetely, due to problems with testing flask.session, some of the automated tests are not working properly, so the only tests I can provide are manual.
+### Unfortunetely, due to problems with testing flask.session, some of the automated tests are not working properly.
+However, these functionalities are properly tested manually.

 For any scenarios that have not been automated, test the user stories manually and provide as much detail as is relevant.
 A particularly useful form for describing your testing process is via scenarios, such as: